What is Morton's Neuroma?

 The Miracle Trainer has an ultra-cushioned, anatomically contoured footbed which cushions and protects conditions like Morton's Neuroma.
 The toe-box is deep and wide to allow for tricky toes.
 If you have a Morton's Neuroma insole, there is room to insert this insole on top of the footbed.

-The lace-up and zip design makes these great walking shoes for Morton's Neuroma.
-All you need to do is tie up the laces once to find a secure fit for walking and then simply use the metallic zip to slip these shoes on and off.
+The lace-up and zipper design makes these great walking shoes for Morton's Neuroma.
+All you need to do is tie up the shoe-strings once to find a secure fit for walking and then simply use the metallic zipper to slip these shoes on and off.
 Your perfect fit is guaranteed and is so easy to find!

 While these are great walking shoes for Morton's Neuroma, we would not recommend wearing the Miracle Trainer on hiking trips or terrains which could damage the shoe.
 We use the finest quality Italian leather which needs to be treated with love and care!